 Incentive Compensation Plan.
-As a part of our Compensation Program, from time to time, we grant stock options and awards in our Class A common stock to our executive officers, including the Named Executive Officers.
-In particular, stock options and awards are granted in conjunction with the agreements that we enter into with Named Executive Officers pursuant to our Incentive Compensation Plan.
-The grants of such options and awards are typically made early in the year at the time our board finalizes the prior year incentive compensation plan payouts for each of the Named Executive Officers.
-All such options and awards are granted through the Stock Option Plan.
-See "Compensation Discussion and Analysis: Elements of Compensation - Incentive Compensation Plan" and "- Elements of Compensation - Stock Option Plan."
+As a part of our Compensation Program, from time to time, we grant awards in our Class A common stock to our executive officers, including the Named Executive Officers.
+In particular, awards are granted in conjunction with the agreements that we enter into with Named Executive Officers pursuant to our Incentive Compensation Plan.
+The grants of such awards are typically made early in the year at the time our board finalizes the prior year incentive compensation plan payouts for each of the Named Executive Officers.
+All such awards are granted through the Stock Option Plan.
+See "Compensation Discussion and Analysis: Elements of Compensation - Incentive Compensation Plan" and "Compensation Discussion and Analysis: Elements of Compensation - Stock Option Plan."

 Stock Option Plan.
-As a part of our Compensation Program, from time to time, we grant stock options or awards in our Class A common stock to our executive officers, including the Named Executive Officers, and to certain of our advisors.
-In the case of an executive officer, these options or awards may be granted regardless of whether there is in place an agreement entered into with the officer under our Incentive Compensation Plan.
-In the case of a new hire and where we choose to grant options or awards, the grant may be done at the time of hire.
-Under the Stock Option Plan, the Compensation Committee may set the exercise price for our Class A common stock at not less than its fair market value.
-That value is presently determined on Nasdaq.
-In all cases, regardless of the identity of the grantee, the timing, amount and other terms of the grant of options or awards under our Stock Option Plan are determined in the sole discretion of our Compensation Committee.
+As a part of our Compensation Program, from time to time, we grant stock awards in our Class A common stock to our executive officers, including the Named Executive Officers, and to certain of our advisors.
+In the case of an executive officer, these awards may be granted regardless of whether there is in place an agreement entered into with the officer under our Incentive Compensation Plan.
+In the case of a new hire and where we choose to grant awards, the grant may be done at the time of hire.
+In all cases, regardless of the identity of the grantee, the timing, amount and other terms of the grant of awards under our Stock Option Plan are determined in the sole discretion of our Compensation Committee.
 See "Compensation Discussion and Analysis: Elements of Compensation - Stock Option Plan."